brewerwall/unitz/README.md

 #### Standard Reference Method (SRM)

-Standard Reference Method (SRM) is the final color of a beer based on the weight of grain, color of grain, and volume of water.
+Standard Reference Method (Srm) is the method for color assessment of wort or beer as published in the recommended methods of the American Society of Brewing Chemists

 ```php
 Beer::standardReferenceMethod(Weight $weight, Color $color, Volume $volume): Color